christinedom/FoodBankConnect/IDB.ai.md

 until an AI recommended we make use of these concepts as an optional way to improve our already-correct code's efficiency.
 We then inquired as to the logic behind these mysteriously powerful tools in JavaScript, and AI explained the concepts to us.
-AI also helped format our CSS and HTML by giving suggestions on proper spacing and indentation for various tags - <p>, <h>, etc. This helped our code become more readable and easy-on-the-eye.
+AI also helped format our CSS and HTML by giving suggestions on proper spacing and indentation for various tags - paragraphs, headers, etc. This helped our code become more readable and easy-on-the-eye.

 ## Alternative approaches
 AI provided us with one alternative approach in particular that ended up being very useful.
 Originally, we were